 Two: Loose or Faulty Gas Cap

-Three: Replace Catalytic Convertor
+Three: Replace Catalytic Converter

 Four: Replace Mass Airflow Sensor

-Five: Spark Plugs and or Ignition Coils
+Five: Spark Plugs and/or Ignition Coils

 Did you miss your last regularly scheduled maintenance?
-If you did it is possible that it is time to change your spark plugs or you have a similar issue the would have been corrected with regular maintenance.
+If you did it is possible that it is time to change your spark plugs or you have a similar issue that would have been corrected with regular maintenance.